-Before you start a tea business, figure out if you can be profitable… that’s your most important step.
+Before starting a tea business, determine if you can be profitable; that's your most important step.
 Your profit plan always comes first.
-It’s critically necessary to create a positive cash flow business.
+It's critically necessary to create a positive cash flow business.

 An excellent way to turn your idea into something marketable and profitable is to separate yourself from your competition.
 What is the market missing?
 What need can you fill?

-If you can’t think of anything to do differently, you already lost the battle.
-It could be something as simple as a marketing or packaging gimmick, but you need to find it.
+You have already lost the battle if you can't think of anything to do differently.
+It could be something as simple as a marketing or packaging gimmick, but you must find it.

 Make sure your market wants what you are offering them.
-Do some research to set a reasonable and profitable price point and make sure you’re going to have a gross profit margin to cover your expenses.
+Do some research to set a reasonable and profitable price point and ensure you have a gross profit margin to cover your expenses.

-Don’t try to beat your competitors’ prices.
-You can’t.
-But you can sell a better product or a different product and provide better service.
+Don't try to beat your competitors' prices.
+You can't.
+But you can sell a better or different product and provide better service.
 Stick with a premium product and a premium price point.
-Make your product stand out because it’s better not because it’s cheaper.
+Make your product stand out because it's better, not because it's cheaper.

-I’m not trying to discourage you, but you should take a look at the very comprehensive list of online tea companies by RateTea.
+Know your competition and offer something better or different.
+Look at the comprehensive list of online tea companies by RateTea.
 There are at least 700 online tea businesses listed.

 Who Is Your Customer?

 Too many people start a tea business by trying to be all things to all people.
 Find your ideal customer and craft a unique mission.
 Then perfect it.
 Does your tea customer buy $25,000 Honda or $80,000 Jaguars?
 Do they like Katy Perry or Bach?

 If you try to please both customers, you'll fail to make either happy.
 Your customer needs to feel special.
 They need to identify with your product.